sebastien-plutniak/archeoviz/README.md

   - a simple click on an item activates/deactivates its display;
-  - a double click on an item displays this item only (another double click cancels it)
+  - a double click on an item displays this item only (another double click cancels it).

 This feature makes it possible to choose which layers are shown.
+In addition, the size of the points can be set and whether the refitting relationships must be represented or not.

 ## Graphical outputs